OSInside/dice/README.md

 whenever the repository which stores all the software packages has changed.

-With Dice there is a tool which automatically builds all appliances stored in a directory.
+With Dice there is a tool which allows on demand and/or automatically building of appliances stored in a directory.
 Advantages of Dice are:

   * Setup your own buildsystem and keep control
   * Allow to access the machine which builds your image